kontainapp/km/tests/readme.md

 * On production Kubernetes, kontaind installation process lands bin/km on the box so runenv-image can run by having bin/km volume-mounted.
 * Dynamic executables in their ELF info have hardcoded interpreter and RPATH pointing to /opt/kontain.

-## TODO and Issues

 ### TODO

 NOW

 * recover buildenv-image tag in azure pipelines to latest (from alpine_libs)
 * fix and enable demo-dweb - Maybe just revert to Aline:3.10 or Alpine:3.8 ?
 Fails with a mix between ubuntu gcc /ninutils/elfutils and latest alpine stuff
 * drop useless ls -L and trace in build.yaml and pipeline

 LATER